Continuing Education Activity

-This drug may be given in combination with methotrexate to avoid possible immunologic responses by the host which would decrease or blunt the effect of the drug.
+This drug may be given in combination with methotrexate to avoid possible immunologic responses by the host, which would decrease or blunt the drug's effect.

 Infliximab is a type of biologic therapy/immunotherapy designed to stimulate our body's immune system and treat certain diseases.
 Infliximab is a monoclonal antibody that inhibits tumor necrosis factor-alpha (TNF-a).
 TNF-a is a signaling protein involved in acute phase reaction and systemic inflammation.
 It is produced by macrophages, CD4+ lymphocytes, NK cells, neutrophils, mast cells, eosinophils, and neurons.
-This inhibition of TNF-a stops the cascade of the inflammatory reaction, leading to the improvement of the disease condition (psoriasis, Crohn disease, etc.).
+This inhibition of TNF-a stops the cascade of the inflammatory reaction, leading to improved disease conditions (psoriasis, Crohn disease, etc.).
 Infliximab is a chimeric protein that contains both murine and human components.
 In adults, it has been shown to have a half-life of 7 to 12 days.

 Infliximab is administered via an intravenous route.
 It has been shown to cause type I and type III hypersensitivity reactions in the studies conducted.

 A variety of strategies are used to prevent infliximab-induced infusion reaction, including the following:

 - Administering antihistamine and acetaminophen 90 minutes before the infusion

 - In patients with a prior history of anaphylaxis reaction to infliximab, administering prednisone, antihistamine, and acetaminophen before infusion.

 - In patients with mild heart failure (NYHA class I/II), no dosage adjustment is required, but caution and monitoring are needed.